conan-io/docs/howtos/makefiles.rst

 build helper helps with most of the necessary task.

 This how-to has been tested in Windows with MinGW and Linux with gcc.
-It is using static libraries but could be exteded to shared libraries too.
+It is using static libraries but could be extended to shared libraries too.
 The Makefiles surely can be improved they are just an example.

 Creating packages